 There was also a headset carrying case made of cloth and it was made just like a handbag.
-The ear cups can be folded in flat to manage the space in the carrying bag.
-The headset is much better and improved than its previous version Corsair Virtuoso RGB Wireless which has plastic ear cup and looks cheap.
+The ear cups can be folded flat to manage the space in the carrying bag.
+The headset is much better and improved than its previous version Corsair Virtuoso RGB Wireless which has a plastic ear cup and looks cheap.

-As this is a wireless gaming headset, the left ear cup has a charging port, as well as a detachable mic with a mute button and 3.5mm audio port.
+As this is a wireless gaming headset, the left ear cup has a charging port, as well as a detachable mic with a mute button and a 3.5mm audio port.
 The mic has a beautiful blue colored LED that turns into green or red when the mic is in use or muted respectively.

 The good thing about Virtuoso RGB Wireless is that PC and Xbox One users can control most of its features using the iCUE software.
-The software interface is highly user friendly and lets you customize options.
+The software interface is highly user-friendly and lets you customize options.
 I was also able to adjust equalization options and mic levels.
 The major downside I experienced with this headset was vocal emphasized sound and harsh upper frequencies in sound profiles, which was a bit disappointing.

 Before you go for the Virtuoso RGB SE, bear in mind that this is the headset designed primarily for PS4 and PCs.
-For both of these devices, you just plug the dongle in to the system and the headset will work like a charm with rich sound, nice bass and perfect echo.
+For both of these devices, you just plug the dongle into the system and the headset will work like a charm with rich sound, nice bass, and perfect echo.
 Besides, On PC, I was able to tweak the sound according to my taste by using Corsair Utility Engine (iCUE) software.

-When we compared its performance on PC, Xbox One and Nintendo Switch (by plugging in the audio jack), the sound quality was comparatively better on default devices as compared to Switch.
+When we compared its performance on PC, Xbox One, and Nintendo Switch (by plugging in the audio jack), the sound quality was comparatively better on default devices as compared to Switch.
 For the performance test, the titles that I played were Assassin’s Creed Origins and BioShock, Final Fantasy XIV.

 As already discussed the headset works well, provided that you know how to make custom sound profiles using iCUE software.
 The software lets you customize bass, treble, and echo.
-We played some mixed tracks to compare its performance for slow, fast and bass heavy music.
+We played some mixed tracks to compare its performance for slow, fast, and bass-heavy music.
 The overall performance was satisfactory and not extraordinary.

 Corsair Virtuoso RGB SE Video Review

 All in all, the Corsair Virtuoso RGB SE delivers what it offers.
-The headset offers perfect gaming sound for PS4 and PC, but for other devices you have to compromise a bit of the sound experience as it is not solely for all devices.
-This is an excellent wireless gaming headset that you can go for, though it extract a bit more money from your pocket than an average headset takes.
+The headset offers perfect gaming sound for PS4 and PC, but for other devices, you have to compromise a bit of the sound experience as it is not solely for all devices.
+This is an excellent wireless gaming headset that you can go for, though it extracts a bit more money from your pocket than an average headset takes.
 If you are a Corsair lover, this headset must be on your radar.